Andrew Peller Limited (ADWPF) CEO John Peller on Q4 2020 Results - Earnings Call Transcript

 We did see a softness in our personal winemaking market and in our export sales through the year.
 As a result -- as well as increased competition from subsidized lower priced imported wines in certain markets, particularly in Western Canada.

-As a result of our sales performance through fiscal 2020, we believe our share accessible markets remain stable, a reflection of our strong product portfolio, our reputation for delivering value and the loyalty of our customer base.
+As a result of our sales performance through fiscal 2020, we believe our share of accessible markets remain stable, a reflection of our strong product portfolio, our reputation for delivering value and the loyalty of our customer base.

-While our state properties export and personal winemaking sales were affected by the pandemic, we are seeing an increase in sales through the provincial liquor store channels, as well as our retail locations.
-We've also increased our emphasis on direct-to-consumer sales, leveraging the strong brand recognition that our estate wineries and we're seeing positive momentum in this channel.
+While our estate properties export and personal winemaking sales were affected by the pandemic, we are seeing an increase in sales through the provincial liquor store channels, as well as our retail locations.
+We've also increased our emphasis on direct-to-consumer sales, leveraging the strong brand recognition at our estate wineries and we're seeing positive momentum in this channel.

 Our gross margin improved in fiscal 2020 to 43.5% of sales, up from 41.6% last year.
 The margin for the fourth quarter also improved rising from 43.3% -- rising to 43.3% from 39.2% in the prior year.
 Our gross margin continues to benefit from our increased focus on higher margin products and our programs over the last few years to enhance efficiency and reduced costs.